zioroboco/phyla/README.md

   - templating and maintenance deserves a better developer experience
   - generator outcomes should be testable and compose scalably
   - package registries can be used to asynchronously push updates to projects
-  - supply-chain vulnerabilities exist, needless dependencies are a liability
+  - supply-chain vulnerabilities exist — needless dependencies are a liability
-  - node, typescript and esm are the right tools for this job
+  - node, npm packages, typescript and esm are the right tools for this job!

 ## Concepts

 Phyla is designed around composable **pipelines** and **tasks**, which can optionally include **suites of assertions**.

-Note that phyla tasks and pipelines are **always the default export of an es-module**.
-This narrows the API to make breaking changes harder (and maintenance of pipelines via package updates therefore easier).

 ### Tasks